 What is Community Supported Agriculture?

-Community Supported Agriculture (CSA) is a social and economic arrangement in which consumers and farmers share responsibility for the production and delivery of food.
-CSAs work like a subscription: consumers commit to receiving a weekly share of produce from local farmers for a set number of weeks by signing up at the beginning of the season.
-In doing so, they provide farmers with market security.
-In return, farmers grow food just for them!
+Community Supported Agriculture (CSA) is an arrangement in which consumers and farmers share responsibility for the production and delivery of food.
 The CSA partnership fosters mutual respect and support between a community of eaters and a community of farmers, and allows members to make a connection to the land and a commitment to environmentally-friendly food production.

 What are the Benefits?